TanakaChingonzo/TanakaChingonzo.github.io/digital humanities tools/index.md

 comments: true
 ---
  <h3 class="hover-underline-animation" id="books">Tools for digital humanists </h3>

-Digital Humanities Resources for Project Building  — DH Tools Online or downloadable tools that are free, free to students, or have generous trial periods without tight usage constraints, watermarks, or other spoilers.
+Here are some Digital Humanities Resources for Project Building  — DH Tools we covered in class.
+These are online or downloadable tools that are free, free to students, or have generous trial periods without tight usage constraints, watermarks, or other spoilers.
 Bias toward tools that can be run online or installed on a personal computer without needing an institutional server.

 1. [Prism](http://prism.scholarslab.org/)